OmarDuran/nfempy/README.md

 Some features of the library are
 *  Full separation of geometry description, geometry partition, and discrete function spaces;
 *  De Rham operators for simplexes and mixed-dimensional PDEs are included in the library;
-*  For conformal-H1, Hdiv, Hcurl, and L2 function spaces, testing includes general projectors or arbitrary high-order in 1D, 2D, and 3D.
+*  For conformal-H1, Hdiv, Hcurl, and L2 function spaces, testing includes general projectors of arbitrary high-order in 1D, 2D, and 3D.

 Despite the fact that the code structure is highly parallelized, it is still not a trivial task to perform in Python.
 The entire design can be translated to C++ as a workaround.